Vietnam.vn - Nền tảng quảng bá Việt Nam

 By the third quarter, Buffett had accumulated nearly $300 billion in cash and government bonds, a record for Berkshire.
 So what led to this, and what does it mean for investors?

-Buffett said he sold some of his holdings in stocks like Apple and Bank of America because he was worried about higher corporate taxes after the current tax law expires at the end of next year.
+Buffett explained that he sold some of his holdings in stocks like Apple and Bank of America because he was worried about higher corporate taxes after the current tax law expires at the end of next year.
 Berkshire is sitting on a huge amount of unrealized profits from these two stocks, which have risen sharply since Berkshire started buying them (2016-2018).

 However, Buffett's selling of stocks also implies that he believes the stocks are trading near or above their intrinsic value.
 If he believes they are undervalued, Buffett will be willing to pay higher taxes later to hold assets that are worth less now.

-With $9 billion in proceeds from the sale of Bank of America stock during the quarter and very little capital invested in new stocks, Berkshire’s cash pile is growing rapidly.
+With $9 billion in proceeds from the sale of Bank of America stock in the quarter and very little capital invested in new stocks, Berkshire's cash pile is growing rapidly.
 At the end of the second quarter, Buffett had $277 billion in cash and bonds.

 While Buffett's warning should not be ignored, retail investors still have many options for investing effectively in the stock market.